-The Algarve is known for its beaches, sunny skies and mouth-watering seafood.
+The Algarve in southern Portugal is known for its beaches, sunny skies and mouth-watering seafood.
 It is however, not the first location that springs to mind when considering an adventure holiday.
 While some holidays are meant to be relaxing (where the big decision of the day is whether to spend your hours lounging by the infinity pool or stretched out on a towel by the sea) there are times where you want your getaway to be a little more action-packed.

 Surfing in the Algarve

 Given the Algarve’s position right on the coast, claiming the south and south-west portion of Portugal’s shoreline, water sports are a good place to start when hunting out action and adventure.